-Once the key variables have been chosen and the appropriate parameters to be calibrated further development on the meta-model has to be performed.
-For example new scripts which allow constructing various error distribution functions (which are important for visualizing the sensibility of the model to the parameters changes), as well as scripts considering different statistical measures as performance score have to be added.
+Once the key variables and the appropriate parameters to be calibrated have been chosen, further adjustments of the meta-model have to be performed.
+For example scripts considering different statistical measures as performance score, manipulation of data etc.

 2.7: Compute experiments and analyse results